 White-browed Robin-Chat is another colorful species we should encounter on this tour.

 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
 In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.

-Duration: 13 days 4 - 6Group Size: Dates: 19 September - 01 October 2022 (Provisionally closed for new bookings - kindly book for 2023 to avoid disappointment, or e-mail us (info@birdingecotours.com) if you want to be waitlisted, added to a similar 2022 tour we still have openings for, or if you have a group of 4-8 and want a bespoke version of this birding tour.)
-19 September - 01 October 2023 Start: Windhoek, Namibia End: Maun, Botswana Prices: R117,828 per person sharing (2022) R130,789 per person sharing (2023)
+Duration: 13 days

+Group Size: 4-6

+- 19 September - 01 October 2024

+Dates: 19 September - 01 October 2025

+Start: Windhoek, Namibia

+End: Maun, Botswana

+Prices: R 145,175 per person sharing (2024)

+R161, 144 per person sharing (2025)

-Single supplements: R22,499 (2022)
+Single supplements: R27,471 (2024) R30,492 (2025)

-R24,749 (2023)

 Price includes:

-All accommodation

-Meals (from lunch on day 1 until breakfast on Day 13)

-Unlimited bottled water

-Expert tour leader

-All entrance & conservation fees

-All ground transport, including airport pick-up and drop-off

-Boat outings in the Okavango Delta
+All accommodation Meals (from lunch on day 1 until breakfast on Day 13) Unlimited bottled water Expert tour leader All entrance & conservation fees All ground transport, including airport pick-up and drop-off Boat outings in the Okavango Delta Price excludes:

-Price excludes: